Objectives of the service

 The Dreadnought service is designed to be used by clinicians and staff at NHS Trusts throughout the UK.
 The platform supporting the service works to integrate drone operators with healthcare workers.
 As a clinician in the NHS, medical professionals have to manage patient care alongside the administration and ordering of tests, medications and procedures.
 It is often the case that each system has a different login and has to be navigated slightly differently which is inefficient.

-The Dreadnought features are designed to enable a clinician to sign in, schedule and track an order to give the clarity which is needed especially in advance of a planned or unplanned surgery.
-Apian is working closely with Guy’s and St Thomas’ NHS Foundation Trust to develop a deeper understanding of these specific needs of the clinicians and staff.
-This includes data analysis to identify patterns of unmet needs, surveys, interviews, or staff workshops.
+The Dreadnought features were designed to enable a clinician to sign in, schedule and track an order to give the clarity which is needed especially in advance of a planned or unplanned surgery.
+Apian has worked closely with Guy’s and St Thomas’ NHS Foundation Trust to develop a deeper understanding of the specific needs of the clinicians and staff as part of this project.
+This process included data analysis to identify patterns of unmet needs, surveys, interviews, and staff workshops.

 Service/ system concept